 To read more on the outcomes from the Budget 2021: you can visit the GOV.UK website here.

-With HMRC shifting a heavier focus toward tax avoidance, evasion and non-compliance in response to this years’ budget and upcoming IR35 legislative changes, our range of services here at Bar2 are available to help support and ensure your business demonstrates full compliance and does not incur any financial penalties or debarments.
-With due diligence essential for your supply chain, now more than ever, our team are available to offer support with ensuring your supply chain is legitimate, protecting your flexible workforce and your business from any financial risk.
+Our range of services are available to help support and ensure your business demonstrates full compliance and does not incur any financial penalties or debarments.
+We ensure your supply chain is legitimate, protecting your flexible workforce and your business from any financial risk.